 • Take your own photos if you’re not able to hire a photographer – modern-day smartphones are capable of shooting RAW imagery to capture sharp detail

-8. Setup your payment method(s)
+8. Set up your payment method(s)

 It’s worth considering where your potential customers are, as some territories may prefer one payment method over the other.